18F/guides/CONTRIBUTING.md

 - After editing your first file as described above, navigate to the [list of branches](https://github.com/18F/handbook/branches), find the one you created above, and click it.
-This will display a list of all files in the Handbook, but as they exist on your branch.
+This will display a list of all files in the 18F Approaches, but as they exist on your branch.
 - Browse the file tree to find the ones you want to edit.
 Click a filename to open a file viewer.
 From here, you can edit the file by clicking the pencil icon above the content.